Mass EQLHS Student Scholars

 Trishathi Malagar Nandakumar, BDS, MPH

-Research Assistant to Dr. Rose Olson
+Assisting Dr. Rose Olson

 Trishathi is a public health researcher with training in epidemiology, biostatistics, and dentistry.
 She holds an MPH from the Boston University School of Public Health and a dental degree from Rajiv Gandhi University of Health Sciences (RGUHS) in India.
 At Brigham and Women’s Hospital, she works with Dr. Rose Olson in the Department of Internal Medicine and Dr. Ingrid Katz in the Division of Women’s Health, contributing to studies on emergency department (ED) boarding.
 Her research interests focus on improving access to medical and oral healthcare and implementing effective interventions in real-world settings.